 Most businesses have a means of fixing things when they go wrong, which is termed ‘correction’.
 ISO standards require you to go one step further, and implement both correction and ‘corrective action’ Corrective action is when you put processes or systems in place that address the cause of an incident, in the hope of preventing that incident/issue/non-conformance happening again.
 Implementing corrective action and doing a causal analysis may take a little extra resources up front, however if done well, a good corrective action process should result in cost and effort savings down the track because issues are not recurring.

-The key thing to take away here is that the ISO certification or AS/NZS certification process is part of continual improvement, and continual improvement does mean picking up issues or non-conformances.
+The key thing to take away here is that the ISO certification process is part of continual improvement, and continual improvement does mean picking up issues or non-conformances.
 It’s normal at the stage 1 to find a range of issues to be addressed, and we make sure you understand what they are and what the standard actually requires as part of our audit process.

 Want to find out more?
 Request a Quick Quote or contact us directly!